fsharp/fsharp/README.md

 ### Editing the Compiler with Visual Studio, Xamarin Studio or MonoDevelop

-Open `all-vs2013.sln`, and edit in modes Debug or Release.
-The compiler takes a good while to compile and that can be a bit invasive to the work flow, so it's normally better to do the actual compilation from the command line, see above.

 Historically it is difficult to edit the compiler with Xamarin Studio or MonoDevelop because of bugs in loading the hand-edited project files and targets used in the F# compiler build.
 These are generally in the process of being fixed, your mileage will vary.

 ## How to Test and Validate